mv160795/Machine-Learning/README.md

 **OVERVIEW**
 The objective of this project is to build a predictive model that can determine whether a loan application will be approved (loan_status = 1) or denied (loan_status = 0).
 The model is trained using historical data that includes personal, financial, and loan-related details of applicants.

+**KEY FEATURES :**
+**Column Transformer :** Powerful tool to apply different preprocessing steps on subsets of features (columns) in datase **pipeline : ** It is a way to streamline machine learning workflows by chaining multiple steps, such as preprocessing and model training, into a single object

 **DATASET**
 The dataset contains 14 columns and 45,000 rows with the following features: